yooper/nltk_data/README.md

-nltk_data
+pta_data
 =========

-NLTK Data lives in the gh-pages branch of this repository.
+PHP Text Analysis (PTA) Data lives in the gh-pages branch of this repository.
+This is a superset of NLTK data repository.